solter/pyTutorial/README.md

 You will see 2 python files, both which you can run.

 The bisection_noplot.py file is the basic bisection algorithm.
-Open it up, and see if you cna figure out how it works.
+Open it up, and see if you can figure out how it works.
 The big new things are the introduction of lambda functions, and passing functions to a function.
 The function passing behaves just like passing any other object (functions are objects in python).
 Lambda functions are another way of defining functions which only take 1 line and return.